QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

   - Summarizes the implementation of various traces
 - **Neuromodulated Synaptic Plasticity on the SpiNNaker Neuromorphic**
   - two factor and triple factor STDP algorithm
+- **Spike-based local synaptic plasticity: A survey of computational models and neuromorphic circuits**
+  - It describes various STDP like algorithms and analog circuit implementations

+### Computing In Memory

+- **A compute-in-memory chip based on resistive random-access memory**

 ### Hard to classify